Meghpatel2810/Software_Group_Project-2024/README.md

-This Repository is for SGP Project 2024<br>
+This Repository is for SGP Project 2024 CSE-CSPIT <br>
 <b> Online Sports Venue Booking System </b>
 <br>
-CSE-CSPIT
+This is the Main Branch for Final Project